mateisilviu/Java-Certification-1Z0-819-Cheet-Sheet/Chapter 14 Generics and Collections.md

 - similar to classes, generics can be applied on interfaces

-- classes that imenplent the interface must specify the generic type used or might pass generics of it into interface
+- classes that implement the interface must specify the generic type used or might pass generics of it into interface

 ```Java
 package com.silviu;